code-with-amitk/Code-examples/c++/6-implicit-functions/copy-ctr/copy-constructor.md

 ## Copy Constructor
 - member function of class for creating a new object as a copy of an existing object.
 - same named function of class A.
 - Achieved using const L-value reference.
 - **PARAMETERS**
 	- 1st parameter is A&, const A&, volatile A&, or const volatile A&
 	- Either there are no other parameters, or the rest of the parameters all have default values.

 ### When compiler does not provide copy ctr?
 1. CC declared by user.
 2. If class has virtual function. class A{ public: virtual f();}
 3. If class has virtual base class class A:virtual B{}
 4. Class has member which cannot be copied to other object(ie not copy construable) Eg: reference variable

-### Forcing compiler to create copy ctr
-   class-name (class-name &) = default;

 ### Syntax
 ```
 class_name ( const class_name & )
 class_name ( const class_name & ) = default;
 class_name ( const class_name & ) = delete;
 ```

 ### Compiler provided copy ctr